isl-org/Open3D/docs/tutorial/visualization/web_visualizer.rst

   Intel XEON processors without integrated graphics.
 You'll need to add a discrete GPU to the instance and install the graphics driver to enable the web visualizer.
-- Web visualizer servers are not supported on the ARM platform.
+- Web visualizer servers are not supported on the ARM platform yet.
+To get the web visualizer working on ARM, you'll need to compile the WebRTC library from source for ARM.
+See the ``3rdparty/webrtc`` folder for more details.
 - Google Colab and Kaggle notebook are not supported.
 You'll need to run you own Jupyter or JupyterLab server.